-Figuring out the aileron servos for the Guillows Sopwith Camel 801 build (see the separate post here) has been a very interesting journey.
-So I’ve created this separate post to write it up.
+Figuring out the aileron servos for the Guillows Sopwith Camel 801 build (see the post about the build here) has been a very interesting journey.
+So I’ve created this separate post to write up just the ailerons.
 Hope it helps.

 Both Cliff Harvey with his Guillows Spitfire, and Tim McKay who had a similar experience with the Guillows Zero, pretty much proved that the control of ailerons is going to be essential to making this plane behave nicely when it flies.
 So I have to solve two problems 1.
 Getting ‘control’ out to the end of the wings.
 2. Getting the control up from the bottom wing to the top wing.